 - Pigment – There are two different types of pigments used in the paint that goes on metal:

 - Organic – A natural pigment made up of petroleum compounds that is carbon-based and more susceptible to color fading.
 Most vivid, rich, and bright colors are made up of organic pigments.

 - Inorganic (ceramic) – Pigment that is created from mineral compounds, mostly metal oxides.
 Since these are engineered to perform up to high standards, paint with this kind of pigment resists against fading much longer than organic pigments.
 These colors are earth tones, including browns, greens, and beiges.

 - Resin – Pigment makes up the color in a paint system, but the resin is the ingredient that protects and preserves the color and provides added durability.
-Resins also bind the paint system to the substrate metal it’s applied to.
+Resins also bind the paint system to the metal substrate.

 The resins used in paint systems make all the difference when it comes to the longevity of the color on a metal coil or panel.
-While these names are very technical, think of these as “Good, Better, Best” classifications to help you determine what resin will work best in the environment you live:
+While these names are very technical, think of these as “good, better, best” classifications to help you determine what resin will work best in your environment.